nonphoto/mark-luebbers/static/poems/piano-fire.md

 unsold from estate sales, left-behinds from foreclosures or auctioned off clans grown and moved.
-They are long-toothed, exhausted veterans of kids&rsquo; scales, booze breath sing-alongs, carols for the deaf grandmother, and the waltz, the rag, the boogie-woogie, Broadway and the tuneless wanderings of sleepless
+They are long-toothed, exhausted veterans of kids’ scales, booze breath sing-alongs, carols for the deaf grandmother, and the waltz, the rag, the boogie-woogie, Broadway and the tuneless wanderings of sleepless